-Architecture and the complex
+Architecture and the complex of Sarkhej Roza

 Entering from the main gate visitors can find the Bardari that lies in the centre of the open courtyard.
 The elegant structure has nine domes standing with the support of sixteen pillars.
 It was damaged during the earthquake in 2001 and was restored by the Archaeological Survey of India.

 An impressive landmark, the Sarkhej Roza is one of the finest examples of Indo-Saracenic style of architecture.
-More popular as Acropolis of Ahmedabad, it houses the tombs of Saint Ahmed Khattu Ganj Baksh, King Mohammad Shah Begada and his queen.
+More popular as the Acropolis of Ahmedabad, it houses the tombs of Saint Ahmed Khattu Ganj Baksh, King Mohammad Shah Begada and his queen.

 Mausoleum of Saint Ganj Baksh also referred to as Dargah measuring to a height of 105 feet is the largest in Gujarat.
 Considered as an auspicious place, the dargah has a wonderful dome with a peepal leaf on its top.
 Dargah also holds small tombs of the saint’s disciples including the tomb of Ganj Baksh’s spiritual heir named Sheikh Salahuddin.